gofhilman/vite-react-template/README.md

 # Vite + React Template

-This project is a template for building React applications using Vite.
+This is a template for building React applications using Vite.
 It includes a set of tools and configurations tailored for efficient development and production workflows.

 ## Features